Writing Advisory Service

 If you'd like to see what happens in a Writing Advisory tutorial, watch this short video.

 Please note: The booking system only displays appointments up to two weeks in advance, so please check regularly to view the latest availability.
-Due to our very busy International Summer School the Writing Advisory Service (WAS) stops on Friday 3 August and will restart on Monday 8 October 2018.
+Appointments for week commencing 17 December will be published at 2 pm on Monday 10 December.
+Due to the University closure days over the festive period there will be NO Writing Advisory Service (WAS) between 24 December 2018 and 4 January 2019.
+The service will restart on Monday 7 January 2019.

 Appointments for Distance Learning students can be booked through our Online Language Support Hub.